Eno-Mario/typescript/README.md

-Create and fix code with generic functions in exercise-1-generic-functions-start.ts available in the zip below.
+Make the interface generic in exercise-2-make-an-interface-generic-start.ts available in the zip below.